-- evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation. - obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the Group to express an opinion on the consolidated financial statements.
-We are responsible for the direction, supervision and performance of the group audit.
+- · evaluate the overall presentation, structure and content of the financial statements, including the in a manner that achieves fair presentation - We are responsible for the direction, supervision and performance of the group audit.
 We remain solely responsible for our audit opinion.